Jayachandran20/RANK-OF-A-MATRIX/README.md

 End the program
 ## Program:
 ```
+#Program to find the solution for the given Rank of MAtrix
-Developed by: M.Jayachandran
+#Developed by: M.Jayachandran
-RegisterNumber: 22008847
+#RegisterNumber: 22008847
 import numpy as np
 A=np.array([[3,2,5],[1,1,2],[3,3,6]])
 rank=np.linalg.matrix_rank(A)